Treating turf toe and sesamoiditis that does not go away without the need for surgery

 - two were totally compromised and unable to exercise; three were moderately (only 30 to 60 minutes possible).

 - Over half of the patients were severely to totally compromised in their athletic abilities prior to treatment.

 - After Prolotherapy, seven of 12 patients reported being able to exercise as much as they wanted without impediments and with satisfaction.

-When to introduce Platelet Rich Plasma therapy to treatment
+When to introduce Platelet Rich Plasma therapy to the treatment plan

 Some of you may have been recommended to Platelet Rich Plasma (PRP) injection for your toe pain.
 This, in many cases, is a single injection into the base of the big toe.
 In some patients, we may also suggest PRP injection, but not as a single injection, but in a “peppering” manner such as shown above in the Prolotherapy treatments to make sure we get to and treat the tendon attachments at the bone.
 In addition we typically never offer PRP alone, we use it in conjunction with Prolotherapy.